-- smoothrep molecule\number rep\number [n]: Get/set the window size for on-the-fly smoothing of trajectories.
+- repindex molecule_number name: Return the rep_number for the rep with the given name, or -1 if no rep with that name exists in that molecule. - selupdate rep_number molecule_number [onoff]: Update the selection for the specified rep each time the molecule's timestep changes.
+If onoff is not specified, returns the current update state. - colupdate rep_number molecule_number [onoff]: Update the calculated color for the specified rep each time the molecule's timestep changes.
+If onoff is not specified, returns the current update state. - drawframes molecule_number rep_number [frame_specification]: Draw multiple trajectory frames or coordinate sets simultaneously.
+This setting allows the user to select one or more ranges of frames to display simultaneously.
+The frame specification takes one of the following forms now, frame_number, start:end, or start:step:end.
+If the frame_specification is not specified, the command returns the currently active frame selection text. - smoothrep molecule_number rep_number [n]: Get/set the window size for on-the-fly smoothing of trajectories.
 Instead of drawing the specified rep from the current coordinates, VMD will calculate the average of the coordinates from the n previous and subsequent timesteps.
 If n is zero then no smoothing is performed.
 Note that this smoothing does not affect any label measurements, and does not change the values of the coordinates returned by atom selections or written to files; it only affects how the rep is drawn.
-Smoothing can be especially useful in visualizing rapidly fluctuating molecules or making movies. - scaleminmax molecule\number rep\number [min max | auto]: Get/set the color scale range for this rep. Normally the color scale is automatically scaled to the minimum and maximum of the corresponding range of data.
+Smoothing can be especially useful in visualizing rapidly fluctuating molecules or making movies. - scaleminmax molecule_number rep_number [min max | auto]: Get/set the color scale range for this rep. Normally the color scale is automatically scaled to the minimum and maximum of the corresponding range of data.
 This command overrides the autoscaled values with the values you specify.
 Omit the min and max arguments to get the current values.
-Use "auto" instead of a min and max to rescale the color scale to the maximum range again. - showrep molecule\number rep\number [on | off]: Get/set whether the given rep is shown or hidden.
-Hidden reps cannot be picked and do not show any graphics. - volume molecule\number < volumeset\name> < Origin> < a> < b> < c> #a #b #c < Data> Add a volumetric data set to the current molecule.
-Origin, a, b, and c are vectors setting the origin and the three cell vectors. #a, #b, and #c are the number of grid points in the respective cell vector directions and finally the data has to be provided as one list with the data following the grid points along the c-axis fastest, then the b-axis and finally the a-axis.
+Use "auto" instead of a min and max to rescale the color scale to the maximum range again. - showrep molecule_number rep_number [on | off]: Get/set whether the given rep is shown or hidden.
+Hidden reps cannot be picked and do not show any graphics. - volume $molecule_number < volumeset_name > < Origin > <c > #a #b #c < Data > Add$ a volumetric data set to the current molecule.
+Origin, a, b, and c are vectors setting the originand the three cell vectors. #a, #b, and #c are the number of grid points in the respective cellvector directions and finally the data has to be provided as one list with the data followingthe grid points along the c-axis fastest, then the b-axis and finally the a-axis.

-9.3.20 molecule
+9.3.21 molecule